-We are delighted to announce the 2020 results for the sixth annual IP League Table.
+We are delighted to announce the 2020 results for the sixth annual Intellectual Property (IP) League Table.

 Congratulations go to P2i who was the top scoring IP100 company in the 2020 rankings, having been runner-up for the last two consecutive years.
 P2i develops and manufactures liquid repellent nanocoatings, and its outstanding IP strategy and IP management resulted in it achieving Top 3 positions in four of the five IP asset categories this year.
 Last year’s winner, M Squared, a photonics technology company, continued its IP100 legacy, taking the runner-up spot this year.
 In third place was Canon Medical Research Europe, the medical software research and development centre based in Edinburgh.
 These three companies are our ‘patent giants’ and were again the top 3 entrants in the patent category.